Thomas J. Clunie

-Thomas Jefferson Clunie (March 25, 1852 – June 30, 1903) was an American lawyer and politician who served one term as a U.S. Representative from California from 1889 to 1891.
+Thomas Jefferson Clunie (March 25, 1852 – June 30, 1903) was an American lawyer and politician who served one term as a U.S. representative from California from 1889 to 1891.

-Biography
+Early life

 Clunie was born in St. John's, Newfoundland on March 25, 1852, while his parents were on a visit there from Massachusetts.
-Clunie moved with his parents to California in 1854.
-Clunie moved again to Maine, and then went back to California in 1861 and attended public schools in Sacramento.
-Upon graduation, he studied law under the tutelage of a Harvard College graduate.
+He moved with his parents to California in 1854, then to Maine, and then back to California in 1861.
+He attended public schools in Sacramento, and upon graduation studied law under the tutelage of a Harvard College graduate.
 He was admitted to the bar in 1868, before the age of majority, under a special act of the legislature.
 He began his law practice in Sacramento in 1870.

-Political life
+Political career

-He served as member of the State assembly in 1875.
-He served as delegate to the Democratic National Convention in 1884.
-He served in the State senate 1887-1889.
-He worked for the state militia, commanded the 4th Brigade, National Guard of California, before he retired as brigadier general.
+Clunie served as a member of the California State Assembly from 1875 to 1877, one of three members from a district based in Sacramento County.
+At just 23 years old, he was the second-youngest member of the Legislature, behind James G. Maguire (who was also later elected to Congress).
+Clunie served as delegate to the Democratic National Convention in 1884.
+He served in the State Senate from 1887 to 1889.
+He served in the state militia, commanding the 4th Brigade, National Guard of California, before he retired as brigadier general.